wp-cli/extension-command/README.md

 ### wp theme is-installed

-Check if the theme is installed.
+Checks if a given theme is installed.

 ~~~
 wp theme is-installed <theme>